nimrossum/research-project/docs/slides.typ

 #v(1fr)

-✅ #dcd is insensitive to project structure
+✅ #dcd is insensitive to project structure at commit granularity

 == RQ3: Advantages - Survivorship Bias